slyedoc/bevy_games/README.md

 # bevy games

-This is a playground for learning Bevy and to play more with rust.
+This my playground for learning Bevy playing more with rust.

 ## Current - main.rs